AdamG-13791/Wordle-Art-Generator/README.md

 Command-line program for converting an artwork to a series of wordle guesses

 # Compiling
-Compile with cargo build --release
+Compile with "cargo build --release"
+The program is called "wordle-art" and will be located in target/release

 # Arguments
 Required fields: